The Paramedic Science Program

 - Emergency Medical Technician (EMT) Course and Certification

 - Biology, including Human Anatomy and Physiology

 Paramedic Science Program Requirements

-The following criteria must be met or in progress prior to submitting an application for admission into the Paramedic Science program.
+Beginning with the 2018-2019 Paramedic cohort, the following criteria must be met or in progress prior to submitting an application for admission into the Paramedic Science program.
 Meeting the admission criteria does not assure acceptance into the program.
 Each spring there is a deadline for priority processing of applications for the fall cohort.
-See the current application form for this year's deadline.
-Associate degrees in health provide a pathway for students to continue into the Bachelor of Science in Health Science..
+Associate degrees in health provide a pathway for students to continue into the Bachelor of Science in Health Science.

 - You must be admitted to ISU.
 For information on university admission, contact ISU Meridian Health Science Center at (208) 373-1700.

-- Prerequisite courses, or equivalents, must be complete or in progress with anticipated end date no later than the beginning of fall classes.
-The prerequisite courses are:
+- Prerequisite courses, or equivalents, must be complete or in progress with an anticipated end date no later than the beginning of fall classes.
+Prerequisite courses and requirements are:

 Additional Admission Criteria for Paramedic Science